pvasek/kudu-wiki/Web-jobs.md

 ### Deploying .NET Console WebJobs alongside an ASP.NET application

-There is a great VS Addin called [WebJobsVs](http://visualstudiogallery.msdn.microsoft.com/f4824551-2660-4afa-aba1-1fcc1673c3d0) which lets you do exactly this.
+If you have Visual Studio 2013 Update 3 (or later), it lets you do exactly this.
+Previously, this was done using the [WebJobsVs](http://visualstudiogallery.msdn.microsoft.com/f4824551-2660-4afa-aba1-1fcc1673c3d0) VS add-in, but that is now obsolete.

 High level: